itsharex/CyberStrikeAI/README.md

 - Suitable for web applications and other HTTP clients
 - Default listen address: `0.0.0.0:8081/mcp`
 - Accessible via `/api/mcp` endpoint
+- 🌐 Remote-friendly: expose a single endpoint that IDEs, web apps, or automation running on other machines can reach over the network.
+- 🧩 Easy reuse: no extra binaries—just point any HTTP-capable client (curl, Postman, cloud automations) to the service.
+- 🔁 Always-on workflow: runs together with the main web server, so the same deployment handles UI, API, and MCP traffic.

 #### MCP HTTP Mode (IDE Integration)